sparkerrecipes/sparkerrecipes.github.io/_recipes/hotel-keflavik-burger.md

 tags: main
 ---

 _I was recently and unexpectedly in Iceland.
-I was treated to a cheeseburger made with several ingredients that, so far, seem very difficult to source here in the US._

-_It may haunt me for the rest of my days that it was the best burger of my life._

-_If you find yourself in Keflavik, stop by Hotel Keflavik and eat a cheeseburger._
+I was treated to the best cheeseburger of my life.
+If you find yourself in Keflavik, stop by Hotel Keflavik and try it._

-_Anyway, this is best approximation that I can think of with US ingredients._
+_This is the closest I can come to that with easily-sourced ingredients._

 ### Source
 [Hotel Keflavik](https://kef.is/kefrestaurant/)